Performance

 Insight mixes with consumerism and pop culture to create intuitive knowledge in Iris Fraser-Gudrunas’ performance Pop Tarot.
 Fraser-Gudrunas divines the future and answers the viewers’ life questions using a collection of strange and unfamiliar pop bottles.
 Viewers are invited to blindly select 4 beverage bottles/cans from a large inventory, stored in a nondescript cardboard box.
 The bottles represent the past, present, future and soul of the participant.
 Carefully analyzing the qualities of the consumer packaging, the clarity of the labels, the visual nature of the liquid and the list of ingredients, Fraser-Gudrunas provides the viewers with insight and guidance.

-NANA is a four-hour durational performance that references narcissism in youth culture and questions the rise of the self-made Internet celebrity.
+NANA by Amy Jenine Ling Wong is a four-hour durational performance that references narcissism in youth culture and questions the rise of the self-made Internet celebrity.
 Occupying the gallery’s street level window, Wong confronts viewers caught off guard with the image of her slowly licking a honey-encrusted monitor.
 Under the honey, the monitor flickers with a mirror image of herself performing various actions.
 NANA is an extension of Wong’s online Vimeo library, in which she plays a wide variety of characters including: a young girl offering advice on the application of Avatar make-up, a sullen woman smoking a cigarette while explaining her attempts to replicate the “real community” of the ‘60s on facebook and a teenager aimlessly video blogging about piercing her nose.

 Droozle Help Me, a performance that references the comedy sketch genre, makes use of humour and high concept comedy.
 In this performative lecture Amy Lam plays a character named Droozle who is looking for a new roommate.
 She uses inappropriate props and costumes in her attempt to be persuasive.
 As the performance unfolds Lam creates deliberate incongruence between herself as performer, the goals of her character and the audience’s reactions.
 Lam’s work continues the dialogue started by female comics of the ’50s who used intelligence, wit and a fair amount of acting out to comment on contemporary culture.